The Final DreamPort Advertisement

 [Read File]

-Once the sketching phase is complete, I review all drafts to determine which visuals best align with the concept.
-I finalize the strongest sketches and carefully select which elements to include in the project, removing anything that doesn’t support the overall vision or effectiveness of the design.
+Once the sketching phase was complete, I reviewed all drafts to determine which visuals best aligned with the concept.
+I finalized the strongest sketches and carefully selected elements to include in the project, removing anything that did not support the overall vision or effectiveness of the design.